 Fresh Meals On Wheels is Driving Wellness Home in Sheboygan County.

 We provide tasty, nutritious, home-delivered meals to Sheboygan County’s elderly, disabled, and home-bound residents with no waiting list or income restrictions.
 Meals are made daily in our Christopher Family Kitchen using fresh, local ingredients from the Meals On Wheels gardens, or donated by local farmers and gardeners.
-In addition to providing meals, volunteer visits, placing calls, serve as wellness checks and offer much needed social interaction for clients each day.
+In addition to providing meals, volunteer visits and phone calls serve as wellness checks and offer much needed social interaction for clients each day.
 This “more than a meal” approach provides peace of mind for clients and their families.
 Meals On Wheels is continually working to find new ways to improve clients’ health and well-being through partnerships with local healthcare, academic and service organizations.

 Meals On Wheels of Sheboygan County, Inc. is a 501(c) 3 not for profit charitable organization incorporated in Sheboygan, Wisconsin in 1970.

 The program began with one route and six clients.
 The program grew quickly establishing the first Plymouth route in 1971 and expanding into Kohler, Sheboygan Falls and Elkhart Lake in 1978.
-Today we have 30 routes serving some 300 clients who live throughout Sheboygan County – from Random Lake to Howards Grove and all points in between.
+Today we serve more than 350 people who live throughout Sheboygan County – from Random Lake to Howards Grove and all points in between.

 After decades working with caterers and hospitals to provide meals, the decision was made to pursue a fresh alternative.
 With enormous community support, in 2012, we were able to open our facility on Taylor Drive complete with the Christopher Family Kitchen and start producing our own meals using fresh, locally sourced fruits and vegetables.

 The intention had always been to grow food on site.
 In 2014, we added 11 raised beds behind our facility and another 18 in partnership with WPS on Wildwood Avenue.
 From 2015 to 2019, we have added a rhubarb garden, edible plantings around the perimeter of the building, an orchard, four garden trellis beds and a greenhouse.
+In 2022 a sensory garden was added.
 Each year, staff and volunteers harvest as much as 18,000 pounds of produce on site.

 No other Meals On Wheels program in the country is doing what we're doing here in Sheboygan County.
 We're a model for other programs that want to adapt a local, fresh food approach in their own communities.
 We have shared the secrets of our success with many other programs in the United States and Canada.